xxkaminaxx/XxRelix4U/TESTING.md

 Validation:

  HTML -  [W3.orgvalidator](https://validator.w3.org/nu/)
+ * I found no errors apart from when the html validator tried to read the templating language.
+ * I found the validator would specify a "lang" attribute, "title" and "doctype" was needed however as specified in the code institute videos these arent neededin the html templates.
+ * There were several errors in the base.html i didnt have time to figure out what was going on in the base.html.

  CSS -  [W3CCSSvalidation](https://jigsaw.w3.org/css-validator)
+ * "Congratulations!
+No Error Found."

 Python - [PEP8validator](http://pep8online.com/)
+* "All right."

 Javascript - [Esprima](https://esprima.org/demo/validate.html)

+* "Code is syntactically valid."

 #### part 1 User testing: User stories: